AppFolioOnboarding/tasks/tasks/09_tag_list.md

 ---
 title: As a user I want to see a list of tags and the number of images associated with each.
+new_title: Tag Index
 ---

+## As a user I want to see a list of tags and the number of images associated with each.

 Acceptance criteria:
 - [ ] The tag list should be sorted by frequency with the most common first.